Aeschyl/Lodestar/README.md

 #### Copyright Page
 - This page contains resources used to create the app
 - Press the blue contact us button in the bottom right to send us an email
+### Advanced Features
+#### Recommendations
+- Recommendations are provided after the privacy policy page
+- They are given in a format with an image, name, and address
+- These recommendations are computed using your previous selections inside the app to determine what places you would be most interested in
+- You do not need to have used the app to get recommendations
+#### Favorites
+- Next to an event on the results page you can press the small heart to favorite it
+- You will be able to later find all the info on what you favorited
+- All your favorites are stored in the tab favorites below the info section